Codacad/learning-webpack/README.md

 # learning-webpack

-I just started learning webpack very first time and as I learned webpack I implemented animation on scroll with loading js and css.
+I just started learning webpack very first time and as I learned webpack I implemented animation on scroll by loading js and css.